developmentseed/labs-375-stac-geoparquet-backend/README.md

 scripts/validate
 ```

+## Versioning

+We use [CalVer](https://calver.org/) with the following scheme: `vYYYY.MM.DD.n`, where `n` is the release count for the day.
+If you're releasing more than ten times in a day, stop, take a breath, and come back tomorrow.

 ## Core assumptions

 - Everything we build should either be in this repo or in an already-existing one ... we shouldn't stand up any new repos.